-As it is known the Amazon Rainforest is the most biodiverse place on earth and that is obvious if we take a look inside the different guide books about the wildlife of this marvelous place.
+It is known that the Amazon Rainforest is the most biodiverse place on Earth, and this is evident if we take a look at the different guide books about wildlife in this marvelous place.

-The amounts of species that can be found in the Ecuadorian Amazon basin are endless, with more than 200 species of mammals like the cute Tamarin monkey, between 500 to 600 species of birds very colorful as tanagers or macaws, approximately 180 species of reptiles and amphibians like the scary anaconda, and thousands of different types of insects from the small termites making big colonies with the shape of a ball hanging on the trees to the Goliath bird eater Tarantula, the biggest spider in the world that can grow to the size of a human hand and even bigger.
+The amounts of species that can be found in the Ecuadorian Amazon basin are endless, with more than 200 species of mammals, such as the cute Tamarin monkey; between 500 and 600 species of birds, like the very colorful tanagers or macaws; approximately 180 species of reptiles and amphibians, for example the scary anaconda; and thousands of different types of insects, from large colonies of small termites that make live in ball nests hanging from trees to the Goliath Birdeater Tarantula, the largest spider in the world, which can grow to the size of a human hand and even bigger.

 Detecting Animals in the Amazon Rainforest

-Those are few examples of the stunning wildlife that can be found in the Amazon rainforest, a perfect destination for the nature lovers and people who enjoy spotting animals in the wild, but it is not easy to spot the animals in the rainforest despite the high rates of diversity that this place has.
-One of the reasons for this difficulty could be the high competition that the animals have in the forest, some animals are predators and many of them do not want to be the prey, so they have evolved impressive and effective ways of camouflage like the stick insects that look like a branch of a plant, the screaming Piha, a bird that produces a loud sound which makes difficult to identify where they are, and the beautiful sloths that remain unnoticed from the view of people because they have evolved a relationship with algae growing in their fur, giving them the coloration of the vegetation.
+Those are just a few examples of the stunning wildlife that can be found in the Amazon Rainforest; the perfect destination for nature lovers and people who enjoy animal-watching in the wild.
+However, it is not easy to spot animals in the rainforest, despite the high rates of diversity located here.
+One of the reasons for this difficulty could be the high level of competition of the animals in the forest.
+Some animals are predators, and many of them do not want to be the prey, so they have evolved impressive and effective ways of camouflaging themselves, such as stick insects, which look like a branch of a plant; the screaming Piha, a bird that produces a loud sound that makes it difficult to identify where they are; and the beautiful sloths that remain unnoticed by people, because they have evolved a relationship with algae growing in their fur, giving them the coloration of the surrounding vegetation.

 How to Find Wildlife in the Amazon

-We want to give you some tips that will help you a bit when admiring the awesome wildlife that the Amazon rainforest has to offer.
+We want to give you some tips that will help you when admiring the awesome wildlife that the Amazon Rainforest has to offer.

 - Open your senses.
-In the Amazon rainforest you have to be prepared with your 5 senses in order to experience the wildlife, open your eyes to see carefully the animals hidden in the vegetation or be ready to be awaken by the loud sound of the howler monkeys early in the morning, even you could smell the strange odor produced by the armadillos and you could touch the animals that your guide will allow of course.
+In the Amazon Rainforest you must use all 5 senses in order to experience the wildlife.
+Open your eyes to see the animals carefully hidden in the vegetation, be ready to come alive with the loud sound of the howler monkeys early in the morning, smell the strange odor produced by the armadillos, and touch the animals that your guide allows you to.

 - Follow your guide.
-During your excursion in the rainforest you will be accompanied by a guide who has a lot of experience in the forest, so follow his instructions all the time because they have a lot of knowledge and even they know the places where specific animals inhabited.
+During your excursion in the rainforest you will be accompanied by a guide who has a lot of experience in the forest, so follow the instructions at all times, because the guides have a lot of knowledge, and they even know the places where specific animals inhabit.

-- This could be the best recommendation for spotting animals in the rainforest, you are not going to see the animals as soon as you want, so be patient and at the end you will have your reward.
+- This could be the bestrecommendation you will hear about spotting animals in the rainforest: you are not going to see the animals as soon as you want, so be patient and in the end you will be rewarded.

-We hope these recommendations help you to enjoy your next trip to the Amazon so be ready to explore the most bio diverse ecosystem on the planet.
+We hope these recommendations help you enjoy your next trip to the Amazon, so be ready to explore the most biodiverse ecosystem on the planet.